Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 </p>

 ---

-## What is a course-specific account?

-* A course-specific account is an account created for students in specific courses (i.e., CSE 12, CSE 15L, etc...).
-* These accounts grant students access to specific resources such as Ieng6 computers, so that they can use to do assignments in the class.
-* An example of a course-specific account look like this: cse15lwi22zz@ieng6.ucsd.edu
-* The "zz" is replaced by specific assigned letters to each student.

 ## How to gain access to a course-specific account?
 * First, in order to gain access to a course-specific account, you must go to https://sdacs.ucsd.edu/~icc/index.php and look up your assigned account address.